All Episodes

 He knew about it.

-He was he was in charge of orchestrating it, uh, and that disqualified him from being president.
+He was in charge of orchestrating it.

-Remember this, the 88 presidential campaign.
+Remember, this is the 88 presidential campaign.

-They came up with the idea, okay.
+They came up with the idea, okay, let's just throw it back at him.

-Hey, Dan, how would you like your whole career to be judged by when you walked up, and I am here to tell you, I started my TV show in 1992, and we taped that show right across the street from the CBS broadcast center where the evening news, and they were still tickets.
+And I am here to tell you, I started my TV show in 1992, and we taped that show right across the street from the CBS broadcast center where the evening news.

-Ailes was the executive producer.
+And they were still ticked because Ailes was the executive producer.

-When people CBS found out Ailes was across the street, they thought about bombing the building.
+When people, CBS, found out Ailes was across the street, they thought about bombing the building.

 It was 14 years later, or four years later, they were still burning over this.

-My mother came to town to visit the TV show, and Dan Rather's assistant came over and took my mother and introduced her and got pictures of her on the CBS evening news set, and Dan Rather spent time with her.
+And Dan Rather's assistant came over and took my mother and introduced her and got pictures of her on the CBS evening news set.

 And she loved Dan Rather.